-If you get palpitations, sometimes when you go to the doctor and they do an ecg everything is ‘normal’ and try send you away.
+How do you know if you are in AF?
+Have you ever had palpitations, then when you got to the doctor and they did an ecg everything is ‘normal’ and they send you away?
 They say there’s nothing that can be done if they can’t find anything wrong.
 You then go home, have a beer or two and whammo, there goes the heart racing away again.
 You book another appointment, race in and say ‘see doc, it happened again’ only to find there’s nothing on the doctor’s machine readout again.
 And so the cycle continues.
+It’s possible that what you are having is Paroxysmal Atrial Fibrillation (AF).

-Until recently taking an ECG (electrocardiogram) was only for the emergency department and the heart ward.
+Until recently taking an ECG (electrocardiogram) was only for the emergency department and the heart ward which means that it is very difficult to get ‘proof’ that you’re in AF.
+Some GPs have ECG machines so if you happen to be in AF when you see the GP for your appointment, they may be able to capture it and then send you to a cardiologist.
 Even other wards in the hospital are scared of ECGs.
 They are hard to read if you aren’t trained and they can be hard to read and understand if you are trained.

 A clever company has come up with a really nifty device that helps to bridge that gap between turning up at the doctor’s saying you have palpitations and then by the time they actually do the ECG the reading is normal.